Cookies on BBB.org

 Hot storage

-• Desktop wallets: Desktop wallets are software that can be downloaded to your PC or laptop that allow you to store your private keys on that computer.
+• Desktop wallets: Desktop wallets are software that can be downloaded to your PC or laptop and allow you to store your private keys on that computer.

 • Mobile app wallets: Mobile app wallets are apps that let you store your keys on your mobile device.
 Many mobile app wallets allow you to use your cryptocurrencies for small retail transactions with certain businesses.

-• Online wallets: Online wallets are a type of software that lets you store and access your keys from any Internet-connected device.
+• Online wallets: Online wallets are software that lets you store and access your keys from any Internet-connected device.
 In this case, your private keys are stored remotely on third-party servers owned by the provider of the online wallet.
-You create a username and password just as you would for a traditional online bank account and then you are able to use the software easily.
+You create a username and password just as you would for a traditional online bank account, and then you can easily use the software.
 Online wallets are commonly associated with cryptocurrency exchanges, which are entities that facilitate the trading of fiat currency for cryptocurrencies.

 Online wallets that are associated with cryptocurrency exchanges are vulnerable to a number of different risks.
 They are common targets of cyberattacks.
 In addition, these exchanges do not work the same way as a registered securities exchange – meaning that your investment might be trading on an exchange that is not subject to regulatory oversight and could be more susceptible to fraud and theft.
 Moreover, there are many scammers and bad actors looking to lure unsuspecting investors into storing their public and private keys with fake exchanges.
 Many scammers also pose as fake tech support staff for legitimate cryptocurrency exchanges.
 Therefore, it is important to scrutinize an institution before using its online wallet service.